Interstate 75 in Georgia: 1970s

+on September 30, 1971.
+Construction on the 6 mi section between the southern interchange with I-475 and US 80/SR 22 in Macon began on May 7, 1969, and was dedicated and opened to traffic on November 24, 1971.
 In 1971, it was open from the Florida state line to Allgood Road in Marietta.
 In 1973, it was under construction from Marietta to SR 92 in Acworth.
-In 1974, the highway was under construction from Emerson to US 411/SR 61 near Cartersville.
-The last segment of I-75 in Georgia, located between Emerson and Cartersville, opened on December 21, 1977.
+The 5 mi section between Allgood Road and Barrett Parkway (then Roberts Road) in Marietta opened on November 27, 1974, eliminating one of the worst bottlenecks on US 41.
+That year, the highway was under construction from Emerson to US 411/SR 61 near Cartersville.
+The last segment of I-75 in Georgia, located between Barrett Parkway in Marietta and US 411 in Cartersville, was dedicated and opened on December 21, 1977.

 Since completion

 Much of the work to widen interstates across Atlanta including I-75 from six to eight lanes and the Downtown Connector to 10 lanes including the elimination of sharp curves and grades, left-hand exits, excessive interchanges, and short acceleration/deceleration lanes, took place in the 1980s.
 Construction began with widening I-285 first, beginning in 1976, continued to the radiating expressways, and concluded with the depressed sections of the Downtown Connector which were completed in 1988.
 I-75 widening from I-285 and Aviation Boulevard to the Downtown Connector was completed by late 1984.
 I-75 widening from the Brookwood Interchange to the Chattahoochee River and Cobb County line was widened in the early 1980s and completed by 1985.
 Work on the Downtown Connector portion began in 1984, and included redesigning the massive interchange between I-20 and I-75/I-85 and the design and construction of 55 bridges over the connector portion alone.
 The project was completed in November 1988.

 View of southbound I-75 at Jonesboro Road.
 Overhead signs are visible along the South Metro Express Lanes located in the freeway's median.

 In addition to the general-purpose lanes added in the 1980s, provisions for high-occupancy vehicle lanes (HOV lanes) and dedicated onramps at Williams Street, Piedmont Avenue, and Memorial Drive were built and were subsequently converted to HOV usage in 1996 on the Downtown Connector.
 In 1996, HOV lanes were also added from I-285 on the south side of Atlanta to I-285 on the north side of Atlanta.